Special Education Needs / Inclusion Coordinator

 The SENCO/INCO in consultation with the Head Teacher and Governing Body will allocate support.
 The SENCO/INCO will then meet with you to discuss our proposal, enlist your views and provide you with a breakdown of the support we are offering your child.
 As all children’s needs are different we have to be flexible in the way we assess and meet their needs.
 We have regular meetings with senior leadership, class teachers and parents to review the needs of each child.
 We set SMART targets (Specific, Measureable, Achievable, Realistic and Time measured).
-We are flexible and will change support needed for you child according to his/her needs.
+We are flexible and will change support needed for your child according to his/her needs.
 It is a three way process between parent, school and outside agencies and we all work together to make sure your child is being supported in the best way possible.
-It is important you tell us if you think circumstances have changed so that we can adapt appropriately.
+It is important that you tell us if you think circumstances have changed so that we can adapt appropriately.
 Pupil voice is key to the process; wherever possible we use Pupil Conferencing, 1:1 consultations and group discussion to help inform and evaluate provision.

 How will Our Lady of Lourdes School enable my child to be included in activities with other children, including those without SEND?